hermannfass/disksync/README.md

 like available disk space: You do not want to push your video collection to a 4 GB USB stick.

-Rsync via SSH will be supported as well.
+Rsync via SSH is supported as well.

 At the time of writing this project has just started, so that the code is not supposed to work or to be used.